Updated August 9, 2019

 Graduates and seasoned professionals might gravitate towards a smaller company when looking for employment for a number of reasons.
 For example, they may not appreciate the corporate atmosphere.
 They may like a small business that allows them more input or a tighter team that lets them shine brighter.

 Whatever their motivation is, you may lose them without a comprehensive benefits package and, of course, that means health insurance.
 A small group health plan means more freedom for new employees and less stress.
-They typically sign up right away when hired and have less to worry about from the get go.
+They typically sign up right away when hired and have less to worry about from the start.

 As a small business owner, you appreciate any opportunity to save money, especially when it means keeping your employees happy at the same time.
 A licensed insurance broker can show you how small group insurance plans affect your bottom line.
 Not only may your payments be lower on a per-person basis than if you bought individual coverage on your own, but the money you pay toward employees’ monthly health insurance premiums is typically tax deductible.